-When you drink, particularly if you’re a heavy drinker, there are so many side effects and widespread damage that can occur in terms of your body and your health.
-Alcohol also significantly impacts your brain function, so what about alcohol and memory loss?
-Can alcohol cause memory loss?
+When you drink, particularly if you’re a heavy drinker, there are many side effects and damage that can occur in terms of your body and your health.
+Alcohol also significantly impacts your brain function, but what about memory loss?
+Can drinking cause memory loss?
+Yes, it absolutely can.

-Below we’ll explore the relationship between alcohol and memory loss, both in the short and long-term.
+Below we’ll explore the relationship between alcohol and memory loss.

 Table of Contents

-In general the answer to the question of “can alcohol cause memory loss” is yes, it absolutely can.
-First, what about short-term memory loss?
-Memory loss and amnesia are two very common side effects of excessive drinking in the short-term.
-Binge drinking can cause you to black out, and while you may appear awake and alert, you have no idea what happened the next day.
-Your short-term memory can start to be affected after only a few drinks in some cases.
+Memory loss and amnesia are two very common short-term side effects of excessive drinking.
+Binge drinking can cause you to blackout and while you may appear awake and alert, you have no idea what happened the next day.
+Your short-term memory can start to be affected after only a few drinks, in some cases.

 A complete blackout refers to a time when you forget everything from a period of time.
 This also means that your judgment and cognition are completely impaired.
-People may tell you what occurred while you were binge drinking, and even then you aren’t able to recall it.
+People may tell you what occurred while you were drinking and even then, you aren’t able to recall it.

-One of the most damaging side effects of chronic alcohol abuse is called Wernicke-Korsakoff Syndrome, and this is a condition directly related to alcohol and memory loss.
-Wernicke-Korsakoff Syndrome is a disorder of the brain that’s the result of a deficiency in vitamin B1.
-A vitamin B1 deficiency is extremely common in people with alcohol use disorder, and it’s essentially the result of permanent damage to the brain, primarily those parts of the brain involved with memory.
+One of the most damaging side effects of chronic alcohol abuse to memory is Wernicke-Korsakoff Syndrome (WKS), and this is a condition directly related to alcohol and memory loss.
+WKS is a disorder of the brain that’s the result of a deficiency in vitamin B1.
+A vitamin B1 deficiency is common in people with alcohol use disorder, and leads to permanent damage to the brain, primarily those parts of the brain involved with memory.

 Medical Disclaimer: The Recovery Village aims to improve the quality of life for people struggling with a substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare provider.